binaryphile/jiff/README.md

 command-line system configuration rituals into simple tasks, available wherever you need them.

+## Support

+Jiff currently has explicit support for Ubuntu 14, 15, CentOS 6 and Red Hat 6, although it will work on any standard unix which supports symlinks.

 ## Motivation

 I build and rebuild a lot of unix machines.
 I also deal with multiple